The Guest (novel): Critical reception

-The New York Times says, "... under Cline’s command, every sentence as sharp as a scalpel, a woman toeing the line between welcome and unwelcome guest becomes a fully destabilizing force.
+The New York Times said: "... under Cline’s command, every sentence as sharp as a scalpel, a woman toeing the line between welcome and unwelcome guest becomes a fully destabilizing force.
 And not just for her hosts, but for the novel itself."
-Ron Charles of The Washington Post parallels the grift and grifter narrated throughout this novel with Jay Gatsby "who a century ago imagined he could insinuate himself into these people’s lives."
+Ron Charles of The Washington Post compared the grift and grifter narrated throughout this novel with Jay Gatsby "who a century ago imagined he could insinuate himself into these people’s lives."

-The Financial Times says, "The Guest is at its most unsettling when blurring the line between sex work and the exchange of undesired attentions for a secure refuge from the world...
+The Financial Times said: "The Guest is at its most unsettling when blurring the line between sex work and the exchange of undesired attentions for a secure refuge from the world...
 The climactic final pages, with their dramatic shift in tone, exhibit Cline’s writing at its very best — hypnotically propulsive, viscerally disquieting, and moving in the most unpredictable ways."

-Esquire magazine says, "Dreamlike and disaffected, this charged study of class and gender lingers like a bad sunburn."The Guardian says that this work is engaging and thought-provoking, with a hint of danger.
+Esquire magazine said: "Dreamlike and disaffected, this charged study of class and gender lingers like a bad sunburn."The Guardian said that this work is engaging and thought-provoking, with a hint of danger.
 It seems simple, but it's actually quite complex and original.

 In a starred review, Kirkus Reviews called the novel "A propulsive read starring an irresistible antihero."

 In a positive review, Publishers Weekly noted that "Cline has a keen eye for class differences and makes Alex into an intriguing protagonist who has learned to be observant, but must also recognize she’s losing her judgment if she wants to survive.
 Like watching a car crash, this is hard to look away from."

 About the book

-The narrative expresses Alex's perspective throughout the story, but it is third person point of view.
+The narrative expresses Alex's perspective throughout the story from a third person point of view.
 In May 2023, an exclusive excerpt from Cline's second novel The Guest appeared in Vogue.
 The author, Emma Cline, has said that part of the novel was inspired by John Cheever's short story "The Swimmer."
 The Guest was a national bestseller and was longlisted for the PEN/Faulkner Award.

 The ending of the book has generated a significant amount of public commentary.
 Chris Bohjalian of The Washington Post says that this novel "concludes without a conclusion," and he offers "some thoughts" on that.

-Vanity Fair magazine also notices what appears to be to them, a baffling ending.
-Hence, "Vanity Fair staff and friends debate."
+Vanity Fair magazine also noticed what appeared to be a baffling ending.
+Hence: "Vanity Fair staff and friends debate".

 The editors of Vulture magazine also wonder about the ending.